 - Official race guide

-+ Extras like limited-edition postcards, socks, wallcharts or a book with TDF history.
++ Extras like limited-edition postcards, socks, or a bonus cycling book/magazine (depending on the year).

 Why get it?

 We wouldn't go to watch a Tour de France stage without it.

 We get dozens of emails every day asking for information about following the Tour de France – I always tell them to get a copy of the official race programme to make planning easier.